 Virtual concierge, assistant and travel service provider.
 It doesn’t appear that Red Butler conducts hiring campaigns, but you can always apply for the Concierge Specialist position.

 Hires freelance virtual assistants with at least 2 years experience working in an assistant role.
 Must be willing to work part-time Monday-Friday at least 5 hours per week.

 Zirtual hires both full-time and part-time “ZAs” as independent contractors.

 Though you will technically be a business owner while contracted with the companies listed above, you will still be required to adhere to company polices about the number of hours you work per week, what times you work, and other requirements.

 If you truly want to be your own boss, here’s a great free course to help you start your own virtual assistant business.

 Written and verbal communication skills are essential for all virtual assistant jobs.
 Most clients expect assistants to have at least a basic command of popular social media sites and word processing programs.
 You will likely need a Skype account or another method of connecting with clients through real-time video streams.

 A reliable computer, fast internet connection, and a business-designated phone line are essential tools for a VA.

-While some virtual assistants are successful without any official training or certification, many get their start by completing VA training programs online.
+While some virtual assistants are successful without any official training or certification, many get their start by completing administrative assistant training programs online.
 If you don’t have experience or transferable skills from previous jobs, a certification program will give you a sense of legitimacy when working as a freelancer.